MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-2016-deployment-tool.md

  `setup.exe /customize installappsettings.xml`

-You must run the executable from the client computer on which you want to install Office and you must have local administrator permissions on that computer.
+You must run the executable from the client computer on which you want to apply the app settings and you must have local administrator permissions on that computer.

+Note: When using *customize mode*, the app settings defined in the configuration file are applied to all existing users of the device and any new users added to the device in the future.

 ## Create an App-V package for Office 365 ProPlus
 <a name="BKMK_createanappvpackage"> </a>